brooklynrail/brooklynrail-platform/content/events/2020/10/jeffrey-gibson-with-nick-bennett-and-amber-jamilla-musser.md

       Program in Gender Studies and Brown University's Pembroke Center for Teaching and Research on Women.
 She also writes art criticism for the Brooklyn Rail."
+poets:
+  - person: elinor-nauen
+    event_bio: "Elinor Nauen’s books include CARS & Other Poems, American Guys, and many others.
+She's been published in and edited many magazines and anthologies.
+She lives in NYC with a cat (Lefty) and a husband (Johnny Stanton), studies Norwegian, and trains in karate. "
 date: 2020-10-12 13:00:00 -0500
 end_date: 2020-10-12 14:00:00 -0500
 series: 149